BitcoinDesign/Guide/guide/flexible-wallet.md

 ### Wallet backup

-Apart from backing up their private keys, users will need the wallet configuration file or wallet descriptor, if they should ever need to recover their wallet.
-The wallet descriptor functions like a map, that contains all the information necessary for a wallet application to restore the wallet.
+Apart from backing up their private keys, users will need the wallet configuration file or [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor), if they should ever need to recover their wallet.
+The wallet descriptor functions like a map that contains all the information necessary for a wallet application to restore the wallet.
 Without this map, the wallet cannot be recovered.
 It is, therefore, critically important that users understand this fact and create a backup of the wallet descriptor.

 The wallet descriptor does not contain any private key data.
-This means that it's.
-However, since it contains extented the public keys, anybody who finds this file can potentially monitor all incoming and outgoing transactions.
+This means that it's not as critical to protect as your private key.
+However, since it contains extented the public key, anybody who finds this file can potentially monitor all incoming and outgoing transactions for all public keys involved in the wallet.

 <!--

 TO DO's:

-Reference relevant content in existing reference designs and maybe link to the backups page.
+- Reference relevant content in existing reference designs and maybe link to the backups page.
+- Example wallet descriptor.

 -->